noodlefrenzy/azure-mobile-local/readme.md

 To get started:

-+ _grunt init_
-  + This will clone the Azure Mobile Services git repository locally at ./azuremobileservices/_servicename_
 + _grunt build_
   + Runs Lint and Mocha tests on the local codebase.

-__NOTE__: For some reason, there are some issues accepting input - when you see a username/password prompt, HIT RETURN FIRST This will then allow you to enter your input on the next line.
-If your password echoes back to you, you're doing it wrong :)

 Example Fresh Start
 -------------------

 Here's what you would do if you were starting from scratch:

 <pre>
+	&gt; git clone _your mobile service url_
+	&gt; cd _directory from above_
+	&gt; git submodule add https://github.com/noodlefrenzy/azure-mobile-local.git local
+	&gt; cd local
 	&gt; npm install -g grunt-cli
 	&gt; npm install -g mocha
 	&gt; npm install
-	&gt; grunt init
 	&gt; grunt build
 </pre>

 Now you can do development as you see fit.
-Once you're ready to push the changes to the server, you would just push from the submodule directory to deploy.
+Check in the .gitmodules file in your parent to make sure others have access to this submodule.
+Fork this submodule yourself and add your own tests, or re-parent your tests to your Azure Mobile Services directory and change one line in the Gruntfile.js and you'll be all set.